delphinbock/merge-gpx-files-delf01/README.md

 # merge-gpx-files-delf01

-Merges multiple gpx files into a single gpx file.
+It's a NodeJS module (>= v14.18.0, not tested for earlier versions) that merges multiple gpx files into a single gpx file.

 1. Install the module by typing the following command in the terminal console: `npm install merge-gpx-files-delf01 --save`